Date Thesis Awarded

 This thesis describes the application of wavelet fingerprinting as a technique to analyze and automatically detect flaws in recorded audio.
 Specifically, it focuses on time-localized errors in digitized wax cylinder recordings and contemporary digital media.
 By taking the continuous wavelet transform of various recordings, we created a two-dimensional binary display of audio data.
 After analyzing the images, we implemented an algorithm to automatically detect where a flaw occurs by comparing the image matrix against the matrix of a known flaw.
 We were able to use this technique to automatically detect time-localized clicks, pops, and crackles in both cylinders and digital recordings.
 We also found that while other extra- musical noises, such as coughing, did not leave a traceable mark on the fingerprint, they were distinguishable from samples without the error.

 Laney, Ryan, "Automatic Detection of Flaws in Recorded Music using Wavelet Fingerprinting" (2011).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 354.

 Creative Commons License